SitwalaM/nlp-topic-modelling/README.md

 ## Dataset Used

 We would use Machine Learning to explore which topics our followers on twitter are engaging with the most.
-Next step is to actually get the data from a Twitter api using Tweepy (http://docs.tweepy.org/en/latest/)and other tools to pull data and refine data to get to the data we need.
+Next step is to actually get the data from a Twitter api using Tweepy (http://docs.tweepy.org/en/latest/) and other tools to pull data and refine data to get to the data we need.
 We set our region to South Africa to enbale us track.......(ask sitwala).

 ## Preprocessing